exoscale/coax/README.md

 You can specify multiple overrides per coerce call.

-Another thing we added is the ability to reach and change the behaviour of coercer generators via ::c/forms, essentially allowing you to support any spec form like inst-in, coll-of, ....
+Another thing we added is the ability to reach and change the behavior of coercer generators via :forms, essentially allowing you to support any spec form like inst-in, coll-of, ....
 You could easily for instance generate open-api definitions using these.